TigersUniverse/Hypernex.Godot/README.md

 ### In Progress

 - Godot Editor CCK (second iteration since May of 2024)
-- - All builtin nodes are accepted (which isn't good)
-- - Signals aren't supported yet
+- - Signals aren't supported as of current
 - Avatars (since May of 2024)
 - - Missing animations and scripting
 - VR (since August of 2024)